 Treating Financial Services Consumers Fairly Guideline ensures a common understanding between FSCO and its Licensees about what it means to treat consumers fairly throughout the life cycle of a financial product.
-It applies to four FSCO-regulated sectors: insurance, credit union/caisse populaire, loan and trust, and mortgage brokering.
+It applies to three FSCO-regulated sectors: credit union/caisse populaire, loan and trust, and mortgage brokering.

 Much of what FSCO expects from these sectors in terms of the fair treatment of consumers is contained, directly or indirectly, in existing legislation or is part of accepted industry best practices.